-In 2023, as compared to 2022, demand in the commercial aerospace, industrial gas turbine, and oil and gas markets is expected to increase.
-Additionally, an increase in other inflationary costs is expected to contribute to an increase in sales as the Company generally passes through these costs.
+In 2024, as compared to 2023, demand in the commercial aerospace, defense aerospace, oil and gas, and industrial gas turbine markets is expected to increase.

+2023 2023 2023 2023 2022 2021

-2022 2021 2020 Third-party sales 9 \$ 1,117 \$ 1,044 \$ 1,245 Segment Adjusted EBITDA 234 239 295 Segment Adjusted EBITDA Margin 20.9 % 22.9 % 23.7 %
+Third-party sales \$ 1,349 \$ 1,117 \$ 1,044

+Segment Adjusted EBITDA 278 234 239

+Segment Adjusted EBITDA Margin 20.6 % 20.9 % 22.9 %

-Fastening Systems produces aerospace fastening systems, as well as commercial transportation fasteners.
+Fastening Systems produces aerospace and industrial fastening systems, as well as commercial transportation fasteners.
 The business's high-tech, multi-material fastening systems are found nose to tail on aircraft and aero engines.
-The business's products are also critical components of automobiles, commercial transportation vehicles, and construction and industrial equipment.
+The business's products are also critical components of commercial transportation vehicles and construction and industrial equipment.
 Fastening Systems are sold directly to customers and through distributors.
 Generally, the sales and costs and expenses of this segment are transacted in the local currency of the respective operations, which are mostly the U.S. dollar, British pound, and euro.